 - Provide responsible information about the benefits and risks of agricultural biotechnology

-As one of the nation’s top consumer advocates, CSPI will keep fighting for government policies and corporate practices that promote healthy diets, prevent deceptive marketing practices, and ensure that science is used to promote the public good.
+As one of the nation’s top consumer advocates, CSPI will continue to fight for government policies and corporate practices that promote healthy diets, prevent deceptive marketing practices, and ensure that science is used to promote the public good.
 If you’d like to get involved in CSPI’s efforts, please subscribe to our Nutrition Action Healthletter, sign up for free Nutrition Action Healthy Tips, become a member of our Action Network, or donate today.

 Founded by then-executive director Michael Jacobson, Ph.D., and two other scientists, CSPI carved out a niche as the organized voice of the American public on nutrition, food safety, health and other issues during a boom of consumer and environmental protection awareness in the early 1970s.
 CSPI has long sought to educate the public, advocate government policies that are consistent with scientific evidence on health, and counter industry’s powerful influence on public opinion and public policies.

 Talk show host Oprah Winfrey called Nutrition Action Healthletter "the master-mind critic that sounded the food alarms."